NadiaIdris/ts-make-html-document-tree/README.md

 ## Data modeling

-The program that we write should produce the following output (which is a string):
+Let's start w/ the output first.
+Our program should produce the following output (which is a string):

 ```html
 "